List of revenue divisions of Kerala

-revenue divisions, and 78 taluks.
 A revenue division is positioned below the district and encompasses several taluks within its administrative purview.
-Each revenue division is headed by a Revenue Divisional Officer or a Sub Collector, who is also the Sub-divisional magistrate and assisted by Senior Superintendent among others.
+Each revenue division is headed by a Revenue Divisional Officer (RDO), who may be a Sub-Collector from the IAS cadre or a Deputy Collector from the state service.
+The RDO also functions as the Sub-divisional magistrate and assisted by Senior Superintendent among others.

+Revenue divisions are subdivisions of districts under the Revenue Department.